+Dr. Peggy Doss, Chancellor Date

-H. Jack Lassiter, Chancellor University of Arkansas at Monticello
+University of Arkansas at Monticello

-Date
+Chief John Kidwell Date

+University Police Department

-John Kidwell, Director Office of Public Safety University of Arkansas at Monticello Date
+University of Arkansas at Monticello

 Approval and Implementation

 This is the University of Arkansas at Monticello's Emergency Management Plan.
 You have received a copy of this plan because you will have important responsibilities during an emergency or disaster.
 Please read this document immediately, and re-read it periodically, so that you are thoroughly familiar with the contents of the Plan and fully understand your specific role.